finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 Similarly, asset types can be identified using a product ID such as ISIN or CUSIP or a standard taxonomy source.

-### High Level Design Principles
+## High Level Design Principles

-The highest level and fondational data structure for the representation of eligibility is the `EligibleCollateralSpecification` which is a *root class*.
-An `EligibleCollateralSpecification` typically represents the schedule of eligible collateral agreed between two parties and is represented digitally as one or more `EligibleCollateralCriteria` to define the details.
+The foundational data structure from the highest level allows firstly to represent eligibility through specification of *criteria*:

 ![image](/img/cdm-graphical-ecs.png)

-`EligibleCollateralSpecification` consists of the following key attributes:

-- The `criteria` attribute is used to specify the set of criteria used to define eligible collateral, made up of one or more `EligibleCollateralCriteria`.

-- The `party` attribute is used to represent the parties to the agreement.

-- The `partyRole` attribute is used to specify the role(s) that each of the party(s) is playing in the context of the specification, eg Payor or Receiver of collateral.

-`EligibleCollateralCriteria` consists of the following attributes:

-- The `asset` attribute is used to specify criteria related to the nature of the asset, such as its type (cash, debt, equity, or other), its country of origin or its denominated currency.
+The Asset type is used to specify criteria related to the nature of the asset, such as its type (cash, debt, equity, or other), its country of origin or its denominated currency.

-- The `issuer` attribute is used to specify criteria related to the issuer of the asset, such the type of issuer (government, corporate, etc), specific issuer name, or agency rating
+The Issuer type is used to specify criteria related to the issuer of the asset, such the type of issuer (government, corporate, etc), specific issuer name, or agency rating

-- The `treatment` attribute is used to specify the valuation percentage, any concentration limits and or specific inclusion or exclusion conditions, which additionally apply to filter whether a piece of collateral is eligible or not.
+Treatment is used to specify the valuation percentage, any concentration limits and or specific inclusion or exclusion conditions, which additionally apply to filter whether a piece of collateral is eligible or not.

-- The `appliesTo` attribute is used to specify which of the two counterparties the criteria applies to (either one or both counterparties).

 The combination of these terms allows a wide variety of eligible collateral types to be represented and a structure can be used to identify individual collateral types or a group of collateral assets for inclusion in specifying eligible collateral schedule details.

-## Using the CDM to identify Eligible Collateral
+# Identifying Eligible Collateral using the CDM Data Structure

 A combination of data types can be used to describe the collateral asset, its origin and its issuer.
-Data type `EligibleCollateralCriteria` inherits attributes from `CollateralCriteriaBase` which contains data types to define collateral Asset and Issuer characteristics.
+Data type `EligibleCollateralCriteria` extends `CollateralCriteriaBase` and contains data types to enable to define collateral Asset and Issuer characterises

-### Asset Criteria
+## Asset Criteria

 The data type `AssetCriteria` is used to specify the definition of the collateral asset, this includes the following data attributes: